arunpersaud/xboard/winboard/readme.txt

 * In ICS observing mode game history is now fully accessible
 * Moves are not fed to engine in zippy mode, when observing a game from a variant unknown to the engine
 * a problem with loading PGN of FRC games with move disambiguation and initial castling rights was fixed.
-* A bug in the clock display that mad previous versions of WinBoard crash for tiny displays is fixed
+* A bug in the clock display that made previous versions of WinBoard crash for tiny displays is fixed

 General enhancements:
 * variant name displayed in title bar in ICS mode, when not 'normal'